mxagar/software_devops_ibm/09_Docker_Kubernetes/README.md

 - `package.json` defines the dependencies of the application.
 - `Dockerfile` defines the instructions Docker uses to build the image.

-I have replicated the folder in [`lab/01_ContainersAndDocker/`](./lab/01_ContainersAndDocker/), so the exercise can be carried out locally.
+I have replicated the folder in [`lab/01_ContainersAndDocker/`](./lab/01_ContainersAndDocker/), so the exercise can be carried out locally instead of using the provided environment.
+Also, note that [`IBM_Cloud_Notes.md`](https://github.com/mxagar/computer_vision_udacity/blob/main/02_Cloud_Computing/IBM_Cloud_Notes.md) explains how to set up an IBM Cloud account to use a Registry.

 #### First interaction